 Dr. Laura PardoEvert J. and Hattie E. Blekkink Professor of Education

 Laura Pardo came to Hope as an education professor in 2005.
-She teaches courses in literacy and secondary education and is the Evert J. and Hattie E. Blekkink professor of education.
-She has served as chair of the Department of Education since 2011 and is co-director of Initium.
+She teaches courses in literacy and secondary education and is the Evert J. and Hattie E. Blekkink Professor of Education.
+She served as chair of the Department of Education from 2011 to 2015 and is co-director of Initium.

 Laura's research interests focus on beginning teachers, mentoring and induction.
 She is currently studying alternative high schools and how to best support at-risk adolescents.
-She co-leads a June Term in Liverpool, England, each summer for education students.
+She is one of three faculty members who leads a June Term in Liverpool, England, each summer for education students.

 Areas of expertise